A computer system with a shield around itA computer system with a shield around it

 • Testing and training – Regularly test and train your incident response team to ensure they are prepared for potential threats.

-See also How to review data warehousing concepts for IBM Certified Developer certification exam
+See also How to learn threat modeling techniques for CSSLP certification exam

 It’s important to note that incident response plans should be regularly reviewed and updated to ensure they remain effective.
 As new threats emerge and technology evolves, your plan should adapt accordingly.
 Additionally, it’s crucial to involve all relevant stakeholders in the development and implementation of your plan, including IT staff, legal counsel, and senior management.